Top 14 Data Security Best Practices

 File systems

 File systems are another way to store unstructured data and control how it is retrieved.
-Without a file system, information placed in a storage medium would be one large body of data with no way to tell where one piece of information stops and the next begins.
-Separating the data into pieces and giving each piece a name enables the information to be easily isolated and identified.
+Without a file system, information on a storage medium would be one large body of data with no indication of where one piece of information stops and the next begins.
+Separating the data into pieces and giving each piece a name makes the information far easier to isolate and identify.

 File systems can be used on many different kinds of media, such as SSDs, magnetic tapes and optical discs.
-File system types depend on the operating system used; for example, Linux uses file systems such as ext family, xfs and jfs; Windows OS uses fat, fat32 and ntfs; and MacOS uses apfs and hfs+.
+File system types depend on the operating system used.
+For example, Linux uses file systems such as the ext family, xfs and jfs; Windows OS uses fat, fat32 and ntfs; and MacOS uses apfs and hfs+.

-To protect data effectively, you need to know exactly what types of data you have.
-Data discovery technology will scan your data repositories and report on the findings.
-Then you can organize the data into categories using a data classification process.
-Data discovery engine usually uses regular expressions for its searches, which is a very flexible thing but quite complicate in creation.
+To protect your data effectively, you need to know exactly what types of data you have.
+Data discovery technology scans your data repositories and reports on the findings.
+From there, you can organize the data into categories using a data classification process.
+A data discovery engine usually uses regular expressions for its searches, allowing for more flexibility.

-Using data discovery and classification technology helps you control user access to critical data and avoid storing it in unsecure locations, thus reducing the risk of improper data exposure and data loss.
+Using data discovery and classification technology helps you control whether users can access critical data and prevent it from being stored in unsecure locations, reducing the risk of improper data exposure and data loss.
 All critical or sensitive data should be clearly labeled with a digital signature that denotes its classification, so you can protect it in accordance with its value to the organization.
 Third-party tools, such as Netwrix Data Classification, can make data discovery and classification easier and more accurate.

 Follow these guidelines to create a strong data classification policy.
 And don’t forget to perform data discovery and classification as part of your IT risk assessment process

-Of course, data classification alone is not sufficient; you need to create a policy that specifies access types, conditions for data access based on classification, who has access to data, what constitutes correct usage of data, and so on.
+Of course, data classification alone is not sufficient; you also need a policy that specifies access types, conditions for data access based on classification, who has access to data, what constitutes correct data usage, and so on.
 Don’t forget that all policy violations should have clear consequences.

 Administrative controls

 Administrative access controls are procedures and policies that all employees must follow.
-A security policy can list actions that are deemed acceptable, the level of risk the company is willing to undertake, the penalties in case of a violation, etc. The policy is normally compiled by an expert who understands the business’s objectives and applicable compliance regulations.
+A security policy can list actions that are deemed acceptable, the level of risk the company is willing to undertake, the penalties in case of a violation, etc. The policy is normally created by an expert who understands the business’s objectives and applicable compliance regulations.
+Important components of administrative controls include:

-Supervisory structure is an important part of administrative controls.
-Almost all organizations make managers responsible for the activities of their staff; if an employee violates an administrative control, the supervisor will get held accountable as well.
+• Supervisory structure —Almost all organizations make managers responsible for the activities of their staff: If an employee violates an administrative control, the supervisor will be held accountable as well.

 Technical controls

 In most cases, users should not be allowed to copy or store sensitive data locally.
 Instead, they should be forced to manipulate the data remotely.
-The cache of both systems, the client and server, should be thoroughly cleaned after a user logs off or a session times out, or else encrypted RAM drives should be used.
-Sensitive data should ideally never be stored on a portable system of any kind.
-All systems should require a login of some kind, and should have conditions set to lock the system if questionable usage occurs.
+The cache for both the client and server should be thoroughly cleaned after a user logs off or a session times out; otherwise, encrypted RAM drives should be used.
+Sensitive data should never be stored on a portable system of any kind.
+All systems should require a login and include conditions locking down the system in the event it’s used suspiciously.

 Permissions

-User permissions should be granted in strict accordance with the principle of least privileges.
+User permissions should be granted in strict accordance with the principle of least privilege.
 Here are the basic file permissions in Microsoft operating systems:

-• Read and Execute — The user can run the executable file.
+• Read and Execute — The user can read and run the executable file.

-• Read — The user can read but not modify the file.
+• Read — The user can read the file, but not modify it.

-Folders have the same permissions, plus one more — list folder contents, which enables the user to see what is in the folder but not to read the files.
+Folders have the same permissions, plus the list folder contents permission, which allows the user to see what is in the folder but not to read the files.

 Access control lists

 ACLs can be based on whitelists or blacklists.
 A whitelist is a list of items that are allowed, such as a list of websites that users are allowed to visit using company computers, or a list of third-party software that is authorized to be installed on company computers.
-Blacklists are lists of things that are prohibited, such as specific websites that employees are not permitted to visit or software that is forbidden to be installed on client computers.
+A blacklist is a list of things that are prohibited, such as specific websites that employees are not permitted to visit or software that is forbidden to be installed on client computers.

-In the file management process, whitelist ACLs are used more commonly, and they are configured at the file system level.
-For example in Microsoft Windows, you can configure NTFS permissions and create NTFS access control lists from them.
+In file management, whitelist ACLs are more common.
+They are configured at the file system level.
+For example, in Microsoft Windows, you can configure NTFS permissions and create NTFS access control lists from them.
 You can find more information about how to properly configure NTFS permissions in this list of NTFS permissions management best practices.
-Remember that access controls should be implemented in every application that has role base access control (RBAC); examples include Active Directory groups and delegation.
+Remember that access controls should be implemented in every application that has role base access control (RBAC), such as Active Directory groups and delegation.

 Security devices and methods

 Certain devices and systems help you further restrict access to data.
-Here is the list of the most commonly implemented ones:
+Here are the most commonly implemented ones:

-• Firewall — A firewall is one of the first lines of defense in a network because it isolates one network from another.
-Firewalls can be standalone systems or they can be included in other infrastructure devices, such as routers or servers.
-You can find both hardware and software firewall solutions; some firewalls are available as appliances that serve as the primary device separating two networks.
-Firewalls exclude undesirable traffic from entering the organization’s network, which helps prevent data leakage to third-party rogue servers by malware or hackers.
-Depending on the organization’s firewall policy, the firewall might completely disallow some traffic or all traffic, or it might perform a verification on some or all of the traffic.
+• Firewall — A firewall isolates one network from another.
+Firewalls can be standalone systems or can be included in other infrastructure devices such as routers or servers.
+Firewall solutions are available as both hardware and software.
+Firewalls exclude undesirable traffic from entering the organization’s network, which helps prevent malware or hackers from leaking data to rogue third-party servers.
+Depending on the organization’s firewall policy, the firewall might completely disallow some or all traffic, or it may allow some or all of the traffic only after verification.

-• Network access control (NAC) — This involves restricting the availability of network resources to endpoint devices that comply with your security policy.
-Some NAC solutions can automatically fix a non-compliant node to ensure it is secure before access is allowed.
-NAC is most useful when the user environment is fairly static and can be rigidly controlled, such as enterprises and government agencies.
+• Network access control (NAC) — NAC involves restricting the availability of network resources to endpoint devices that comply with your security policy.
+NAC can restrict unauthorized devices from accessing your data directly from your network.
+Some NAC solutions can automatically fix a non-compliant node to ensure it is secure before allowing access.
+NAC is most useful when the user environment is fairly static and can be rigidly controlled, such as in enterprises and government agencies.
 It can be less practical in settings with a diverse set of users and devices that are frequently changing.
-NAC can restrict unauthorized devices to access your data directly from your network.

-• Proxy server — These devices act as negotiators for requests from client software seeking resources from other servers.
-A client connects to the proxy server, requesting some service (for example, a website); the proxy server evaluates the request and then allows or denies it.
-In organizations, proxy servers are usually used for traffic filtering and performance improvement.
-Proxy devices can restrict access to your sensitive data from Internet.
+• Proxy server — These devices act as negotiators when client software requests resources from other servers.
+In this process, a client connects to the proxy server, asking for some service (for example, a website).
+The proxy server evaluates the request and then allows or denies it.
+Proxy servers are usually used for traffic filtering and performance improvement.
+Proxy devices can restrict access to your sensitive data from the internet.

 Physical controls

-Physical security is often overlooked in discussions about data security.
-Having a poor policy on physical security could lead to a full compromise of your data or even network.
+Although physical security is often overlooked in data security discussions, not implementing it could lead to your data or even your network becoming fully compromised.
 Each workstation should be locked down so that it cannot be removed from the area.
-Also, a lock should be placed so that the case cannot be opened up, exposing the internals of the system; otherwise, hard drives or other sensitive components that store data could be removed and compromised.
+Each computer case should also be locked so that their hard drives or other storage components cannot be removed and compromised.
 It’s also good practice to implement a BIOS password to prevent attackers from booting into other operating systems using removable media.
-Mobile devices, such as smartphones, tablets, laptops, USB flash drives, iPods, and Bluetooth devices require special attention, as explore below.

-With laptops, the biggest concerns are loss and theft, either of which can enable malicious parties to access the data on the hard drive.
-Full-disk encryption should be used on every laptop within an organization.
-Also, using public wi-fi hotspots is never a good idea unless a secure communication channel such as a VPN or SSH is used.
-Account credentials can be easily hijacked through wireless attacks and can lead to compromise of an organization’s network.
+If a company laptop is lost or stolen, malicious parties may be able to access the data on its hard drive.
+Therefore, full-disk encryption should be used on every laptop used by an organization.
+Also, avoid using public Wi-Fi hotspots without first using a secure communication channel such as a VPN or SSH.
+Account credentials can be easily hijacked through wireless attacks and can lead to entire networks being compromised.

 Mobile devices can carry viruses or other malware into an organization’s network and extract sensitive data from your servers.
-Because of these threats, mobile devices need to be controlled very strictly.
+Because of these threats, mobile devices need to be controlled especially strictly.
 Devices that are allowed to connect should be scanned for viruses, and removable devices should be encrypted.
-It is great to use NAC for that purpose.

-It is important to focus in on the data, not the form factor of the device it resides on.
-Smartphones often contain sensitive information, yet less security protection is applied to them than to laptops that contain the same information.
-All mobile devices that can access sensitive data should require the same-length passwords and have the same access controls and protection software.
+It is important to focus your security policies around data, not what type of device it’s stored on.
+Smartphones often contain sensitive information, yet they are typically less protected than laptops, even when they contain the same information.
+All mobile devices that can access sensitive data should require equally complex passwords and use the same access controls and protection software.

-Another big data leakage instrument is a smartphone with a camera that can take high-resolution photos and videos and record good-quality sound.
-It is very hard to protect your documents from insiders with these mobile devices or detect a person taking a photo of a monitor or whiteboard with sensitive data, but you should have a policy that disallows camera use in the building.
+Smartphones with a high-quality camera and mic are another common source of data leaks.
+It is very hard to protect your documents from insiders with these mobile devices, or to detect a person taking a photo of a monitor or whiteboard with sensitive data. however, you still should have a policy that forbids using camera in the building.

 Network segregation